-I have a big box of old photos and while I was sorting through it for another Gallery entry, I stumbled across some forgotten black and white photos.
+Sorting through a big box of old photos, I stumbled across some forgotten black and white photos.

 I had a little camera which took proper rolls of film and I brought some black and white film.
 I’m not sure why but I took a photos of shops.
 I’m sharing of some of those photos, over the last few days I’ve been searching these same streets via Google Street view and matching up the places.

 These first two are Neal Street, in Covent Garden.
 It used to be a collection of old cafes and independent stores, very much a back street.
 It’s still a bit ‘different’ but the stores are chains or global concerns.
 The Coppershop is now the Crocs store.

 The Monmouth Coffee house still exists but I can’t imagine you’d leave your bike just propped outside.